hassaaali/chatbot/README.md

 ### Using the Chatbot

-1. **Enable RAG**: Toggle "Use RAG (Document Context)" to enable context-aware responses
+1. **RAG is Enabled by Default**: The chatbot automatically uses your uploaded PDF documents for context-aware responses
 2. **Ask Questions**: Type questions related to your uploaded PDF documents
-3. **View Sources**: The chatbot will show which documents it references
+3. **View Sources**: The chatbot will show which documents it references in responses
+4. **Toggle RAG**: You can disable RAG if you want general responses without document context
-4. **Monitor Stats**: Check the knowledge base statistics to see indexed content
+5. **Monitor Stats**: Check the knowledge base statistics to see indexed content

 ## 🔧 Configuration